Crystal-AR/Crystal-AR/README.md

 ## About
 Crystal-AR was developed at Carleton College, Northfield, Minnesota, in 2016/2017 as a senior thesis project.
 The project has been open source since the beginning and is under active development.

-Crystal-AR aims to tackle two aspects of augmented reality:
+Crystal-AR aims to tackle three aspects of augmented reality for images and live feed:

+1. Detecting corners.
-1. Displaying virtual models in a live feed.
+2. Displaying virtual models.
-2. Recognizing and using text found in images/live feed.
+3. Recognizing text (Tesseract OCR) and extracting information from it.

 For more information about the project and documentation visit our [wiki](https://github.com/Crystal-AR/Crystal-AR/wiki).